How to open a bank account in Canada

 While Canada’s major banks do offer products tailored specifically to newly arrived non-residents, you may find that your choice of accounts and services is limited.
 Due to this, and the complexity of applying from overseas, it could be best to wait until you arrive in Canada to open a bank account.

-However, this doesn’t mean you can’t access other services in the meantime.
-Open a multi-currency account with Wise and you can send and receive money internationally for low fees and the real exchange rate.
-You can open an account before you even arrive in Canada, which is super handy if you have moving costs to cover or payments to receive.
+You can register for an account before you even arrive in Canada, which is super handy if you have moving costs to cover or payments to receive.

 Which Canadian bank is best for my needs?